A. How to prepare for your appointment with a counselor

 - Give yourself extra time between classes to study or to regroup

-- Be sure to remember to pay for your classes before the deadline to avoid being dropped from your classes
+- Be sure to remember to pay for your classes before the deadline to avoid being dropped

-- Purchase your textbooks in advance, preferably before school begins (textbooks can be purchased online)
+- Purchase your textbooks in advance, preferably before school begins (textbooks can

 - Meet with a DSPS counselor to set up your accommodations